Why Become a TAP Teen?

 But, being a TAP teen can make a difference.
-The teens form a bond with their peers and really get to know them.
+As a TAP Teen, you form a bond with with your peers and really get to know them.
 Instead of adults talking at kids, the TAP program allows teens to communicate honestly and openly with other teens to relay Planned Parenthood's message of responsible choices and prevention.

 So don't just sit back and let someone lecture you - empower yourself!
 Show the world that you are ready to make responsible choices about your life and help your peers do the same.